 Umm . . . yes, he really did call it a sin, an “enticing sin,” in fact.
-That is, this Desiring God author truly did say that empathy is bad and even a trick of the devil.
+That is, Joe Rigney, the Desiring God author, truly did say that empathy is bad and even a trick of the devil.
 And the majority of the commenters on the Facebook post of the article and the hundreds who shared it believed the same way, many of them feeling convicted of the sin of empathy.

 It’s a Screwtape-styled article, so you’re supposed to read it inside out and opposite, sometimes but not all the time, which can make it challenging to figure out, but it’s here, so I welcome you to see for yourself.
 Continue reading ““Your Empathy Is a Sin”: A Response to Desiring God”